-By and large, I generally enjoy the private lessons that I have outside of school hours.
-I jump at the chance to work with adults and find it more difficult to work with kids for several reasons.
-Typically, adults sign up for classes of their own free will (and not because their parents make them).
-Working with adults is different than the teens I usually work with, but not so different that I have to completely change lessons plans and teaching style.
-I can relate more easily to an adult learner than one who thinks The Care Bears, SpongeBob, and/or Justin Bieber is The Best Thing Ever.
+Ok, I admit it–I cringe when someone asks me if I can give English lessons to their bundle of joy.
+First of all, adult ESL learners sign up for lessons of their own free will, not because their parents cajole them into it.
+Secondly, I can relate more easily to an adult learner than one who thinks The Care Bears, Peppa Pig, or SpongeBob is The Best Thing Ever.
 It’s obvious that I prefer working with adults–that’s why I took the TtMadrid TEFL course in the first place!

 Ok, ok, they’re not all bad.
 One of my younger students drew this adoring picture of her profe.